-Dr. Jodi Gilman is an Instructor at Harvard Medical School/Massachusetts General Hospital with the Center for Addiction Medicine.
+Dr. Jodi Gilman is an Associate Professor at Harvard Medical School/Massachusetts General Hospital and the Director of Neuroscience at the Center for Addiction Medicine.
 She received her BS from Tufts University in 2004, and her PhD in Neuroscience from Brown University in 2008, where she participated in the Graduate Partnership Program with the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
 At NIAAA, Dr. Gilman received training in neuroimaging, experimental psychology, and in drug and alcohol addiction.

 Dr. Gilman has authored a series of scientific publications on the effects of alcohol consumption and alcohol abuse on the structure and function of the brain.
 She has also co-authored a book chapter on the pharmacological effects of alcohol.
 Her work has been featured in media outlets throughout the world, including Reuters, NPR's Science Friday, and the BBC.